Usability testing: What it is not

 Simply gathering opinions on an object or a document is market research or qualitative research rather than usability testing.
 Usability testing usually involves systematic observation under controlled conditions to determine how well people can use the product.
 However, often both qualitative research and usability testing are used in combination, to better understand users' motivations/perceptions, in addition to their actions.

 Rather than showing users a rough draft and asking, "Do you understand this?", usability testing involves watching people trying to use something for its intended purpose.
-For example, when testing instructions for assembling a toy, the test subjects should be given the instructions and a box of parts and, rather than being asked to comment on the parts and materials, they should be asked to put the toy together.
+For example, when testing instructions for assembling a toy, the test subjects should be given the instructions and a box of parts and, they should be asked to assemble the toy, rather than just comment on the parts of materials.
 Instruction phrasing, illustration quality, and the toy's design all affect the assembly process.

 History

 Usability testing didn't start with websites and apps.
-It actually surfaced first through the study of how people used machines in the 1940s, such as airplane controls during World War II.
+It first emerged through the study of how people used machines in the 1940s, such as airplane controls during World War II.
 Later, in the 1980s, when personal computers became the norm, a new field known as Human-Computer Interaction (HCI) established usability testing as a standard practice in technology design.

 In the 1990s, people began setting up special labs where they could observe individuals using computers and identify areas where they were experiencing difficulties.
 As the internet and smartphones gained popularity in the 2000s and 2010s, usability testing expanded to websites and apps.
 It began to occur online, allowing companies to test with people from anywhere.

 Usability testing has become a standard part of product design, particularly in fast-moving technology environments.
-New tools, remote testing, and emerging technologies, such as AI and virtual reality, make the process faster and more sophisticated.
-Still, the objective remains the same: to make technology easier for real people.